What to Expect After a DUI Arrest: A Timeline From Someone Who's Been There

 Your license situation (URGENT)

-In most states, you have 7-15 days to request a DMV administrative hearing to fight your license suspension.
-Miss this deadline and your license gets automatically suspended — sometimes for months.
+In most states, you have a very short window to request a DMV administrative hearing to fight your license suspension.
+Miss this deadline and your license gets automatically suspended, sometimes for months.
 Read our full breakdown of the 10-day DMV deadline your attorney might not mention.

 This is separate from the criminal case.
 Your attorney should handle this, but many don't mention it until it's too late.
 Ask immediately: "Have you requested a DMV hearing?"